Oxygen-rich food items to boost natural oxygen levels

 You must have come across beautiful-looking red and yellow bell peppers while doing your vegetable shopping but might have ignored them altogether.
 Don’t do that the next time you encounter these vitamin A, vitamin C, and potassium-rich vegetables.
 Low in calories, bell peppers are also a great source of beta-carotene (the precursor to vitamin A) and iron.

 Red and yellow bell peppers contain lycopene, an antioxidant or carotenoid that helps fight free radicals in the body.
 The best part about these vegetables is that you can enjoy their scrumptious crunchy flavors by eating them raw in salads or cooking them with your delicious spices.
-Do whatever works best for you; add them to your diet is all we suggest.
+Do whatever works best for you; adding them to your diet is all we suggest.

 Carrots are another great source of beta-carotene (vitamin A), fiber, vitamin K1, potassium, minerals, and antioxidants.
 They help boost the human body’s immune system.
 The antioxidants in the carrots help the body combat free radicals and also aids in fighting against harmful bacteria, viruses, and inflammation.
 This is one oxygen-rich food you definitely want to include in your diet.